OpenTranslationBible/open-bible/en-GB/06.Joshua/md/joshua-09.md

 ## Joshua 9:1

-Now when all the kings west of the Jordan heard about these things—those in the hill country, the western foothills, and along the entire coast of the Mediterranean Sea as far as Lebanon (the Hittites, Amorites, Canaanites, Perizzites, Hivites, and Jebusites)—
+Now when all the kings beyond the Jordan heard of these events—in the hill country, the lowland, and along the entire coast of the Great Sea towards Lebanon, including the kings of the Hittites, Amorites, Canaanites, Perizzites, Hivites, and Jebusites—

 ## Joshua 9:2

-they gathered together to wage war against Joshua and Israel with one accord.
+they gathered together with a single purpose: to fight against Joshua and Israel.

 ---